 Oh, and a bunch of cameras that are more miss than hit.

 The final tale of this saga revolves around the phone's cameras.
 This is where it differs most from its cheaper Moto G Power counterpart, and where my distaste turns to displeasure.

-While Motorola phones have never been known for their cameras, and the Moto G line has always barely just passed muster in most situations, last year the Moto G7 didn't debut in a world where the Pixel 3a existed.
+While Motorola phones have never been known for their cameras, and the Moto G line has always barely just passed muster in most situations, last year the Moto G7 didn't debut in a world where the Pixel 3a existed, let alone the improvements seen in the updated Pixel 4a.
 That phone changed everything about what we can expect from a budget phone's camera.